logo

 Xi'an Xu&Hui Electromechanical Technology Co., Ltd.

-Xi'an Xu&Hui Electromechanical Technology Co., Ltd. /Xian XZH Electric Power Technology Co., Ltd. has found in 2013, located in Xi'an, China. which is a highly experienced team dedicated to developing electrical measurement instrument, the product line covers a wide range of devices for testing various electrical area, such as underground cable fault locating system, power transformer test, AC/DC Hipot test, Insulation resistance test and so on.
+Xi'an Xu&Hui Electromechanical Technology Co., Ltd. /Xian XZH Electric Power Technology Co., Ltd. Has found in 2013, located in Xi'an, China. which is a highly experienced team dedicated to developing electrical measurement instrument, the product line covers a wide range of devices for testing various electrical area, such as underground cable fault locating system, power transformer test, AC/DC Hipot test, Insulation resistance test and so on.
 With rich measurement experiences of innovation combining and advanced technology to provide the most reliable electrical measurement.
 The design development production and Inspection is performed at the ISO 9001 and CE which gurantee a consistency of high quality products.
 XZH TEST masters a variety of technologies as well as extended service and support to deliver the highest value to our customers.
 We sincerely hold the tenet of "quality first, customers supreme, honor commitment trust worthy".Stays commitment R&D about electric power detection equipment and electric power automation, since its foundation, the company keeps living up to the belief of: "Create high-quality brand, casting first-class enterprise image".
 Also, we make the "steady development, the best quality "as the core concept of the enterprise.
 Our goal is to provide our customers with reliable test and measurement equipment that more safe and easy to use, we make measurement easier!
 Xi'an Xu & Hui Electromechanical Technology Co., Ltd expect to strengthen the relationship with world-wide cooperators, and warm-heartedly welcoming business partners to visit our factory for developing the OEM & ODM win-win Cooperation.
-Our Team Factory scene Training is a core course for all the members and we will organize various trainings to help us to improve our abilities and Let us find the beauty of life.
-We treasure the time we are learning and studying together.
-Services We have the ability to innovate new products and technologies.
+Our Team Factory scene We have the ability to innovate new products and technologies.
 We can provide complete system solutions for your project.
 We provide online and offline practical and theoretical training.
 We provide instrument repair and calibration.
 Certification

 read more >>